National pilot: 600+ Local Gastronomic Points — meal bookings, stays & products via partner platform inROMANIA.

 Maramures is the land where time seems to stand still, a unique region in Europe where ancient traditions are still part of everyday life.
 With a population of approximately 460,000 and a predominantly mountainous and...

 Maramures is the land where time seems to stand still, a unique region in Europe where ancient traditions are still part of everyday life.
-With a population of approximately 460,000 and a predominantly mountainous and hilly area, Maramures is an exceptional tourist destination for those seeking authenticity, spirituality, and fairy-tale landscapes.
-Here, the green pastures on the hills, ox-drawn carts on dirt roads, and majestic oak wood gates create a landscape that seems to be from another era.
+With a population of approximately 460,000 and a predominantly mountainous and hilly landscape, Maramures is an exceptional tourist destination for those seeking authenticity, spirituality, and fairy-tale landscapes.
+Here, the green pastures on the hills, ox carts on dirt roads, and majestic oak wood gates create a landscape that seems from another era.
 Tourism in Maramures is not just about visiting museums — it's an immersion into a living culture.

 What to Visit in Maramures